viam-modules/viamrtsp/README.md

 ## UPnP Host Discovery
 If in your rtsp_address your hostname is UPNP_DISCOVER then we will try to find a UPnP host that matches.
-You can filter the results by fillong out the `query` field in the configuration.
+You can filter the results by filling out the `query` field in the configuration.
 See `viamupnp.DeviceQuery` for supported filters.

 ## Configure the `viamrtsp:video-store` generic component for video storage
 This model implements the [`"rdk:component:generic"` API](https://docs.viam.com/components/generic/) for storing video streams from RTSP cameras.
 It allows you to save video streams to a local file system and upload clips to cloud storage.